if i feel blessed today

 And please won’t you come for dinner?

-Jello Jelly, recipes from le grand duo, Sam and Sam Clark.
+Jello Jelly.
+Recipes from le grand duo, Sam and Sam Clark.
 The couple and talented chefs wrote two cookbooks based upon their documentations through Moorish villages populating Southern Spain, Northern Africa and Morocco.
 And then thirdly, this one, Moro East.
 Dedicated to the Manor Garden Allotment in East London.
 Where the two learned to grow variety crops (from peas and salad greens, to artichokes, sorrel and bundles of herbs) amongst the help and knowing hands of their British, Greek, Turkish, West Indian, Kurdish, Polish and Italian-born neighbors.
 This book is dedicated to the people of the allotment, the allotments itself, and the British grown vegetables and fruits which have sprouted there and lavish every dish.I can’t help but think of Mary, when the robin bird helps her find the way into The Secret Garden.
 Tending and then without realizing, blooming herself too.

 today I’m in my mother’s wooden sole brown clogs.